 Preserving in oil is an ancient tradition from the middle East.
-These lemons in oil are a modern take on an ancient classic. they are really useful in the kitchen so well worth making.
+These simple spiced preserved lemons in oil are a modern take on an ancient classic. they are really useful in the kitchen so well worth making.

 Ah the zinginess of fresh lemons, they make my mouth water just thinking about them.
 While fresh lemons are great to have on hand for your G&T (a must!) or for cooking, preserved lemons are useful too and these lemons in oil are so handy to have in the larder.